vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/17_shAstrIya-niyamanAdhikAraH.md

 even # cowrie, from an unchaste woman, a eunuch, an out.caste (patita) or an enemy."
 "They are dear to me. they who are born blind to the imperfections of others, who are eunuchs in regard to the wives of other men and who are dumb in the matter of censuring others."
 So the injunction contained in the Bhashyakāra's words (really) means that even in regard to the acquisition of wealth and sense-pleasures which are not opposed to dharma, the prapanna shoald not deviate from his proper state in regard to these three classes of persons, the suitable, the upsuitable and those who are neither of these two.
 That those who are suitable should not be treated with disregard is declared in Sandilya

 with disregard; so also Bhagavan does not like those who do not treat bis bhaktas with due respect."
 That those who are unsuitable should not be associated with, is declared in the Mahabharata : “Those who hate Kesava, the Supreme Being, and cannot, meditate on Him - to them and to those who 388ociate with them with respect, there will be no benefit at all from bathing in the holy waters".
 So also it it said: "One should not Associate with fools, with those who are addicted to sin, with those who are crael by nature, and with those who criticise adversely the sāstras of Bhagavārı (pañcaratra).
 Association with them will pat an end to bhakti".
-That those who are neither the one nor the other should be treated like straw is well known from slokas like the following:- "Omen of the world, from this day onwards, you are what you are and we are what we are.
+That those who are neither the one nor the other should be treated like straw is well known from ślokas like the following:- "Omen of the world, from this day onwards, you are what you are and we are what we are.
 You are in quest of wealth and sense pleasures; we are in quest of Narayana (80) there cannot be any companionship between you and us.
 We are the servants of the Lord; you are the slaves of the senses".
 The words that the prapanna should walk warily (lest he should fall into pitfalls) indicate that the (five) services ordained as essential by the Bhashyakara (in his words quoted above) stand in the same category as services like Sandhyāvandana which can be

-2. Vishnu Dharma: 76-22 3.
+2. Viṣṇu Dharma: 76-22 3.
 Mahabharata: Santi parva : 336–36

 4. Sandilya Smriti : 1-120